edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_3.md

 3. During the CCNA practical exam, please **verify** after you **configure** !!

+4. MC will ask about Native VLAN mismatch, how do we tackle this issue?
+> Ans: 2 answers, both works.
+Either **merge** (left and right native VLAN merges) or **spanning-tree block** blocking both VLANs together!

 # 4. Features in CISCO switches
 ## 4.3 Default VLAN